in full operation

-In the entrance hall a chaos of tiny dots of light is contained in two large blocks hanging from a beam at the ceiling.
+In the entrance hall two large blocks hanging from a beam at the ceiling contain a chaos of tiny dots of light.
 Light as a cluster of moving particles, lighting up like a wave.

 The blocks, moving up and down as if weighed in a balance, are each composed of over 8.000 LED cubes, all of which can be controlled individually.
 Within these blocks moving images appear, based on words to describe actions which are evaluated, or weighed, in court.
 The words chosen also suggest literal movement, while at the same time they have metaphorical or even emotional connotations: to leak, to part, to wring, etc. While you tend to think you understand what you’re seeing, there is a peculiar, elusive logic to the scenes produced.

 Licht-Wegen is a technically unique and innovative work I was able to realise in collaboration with Yens & Yens and Bram Verhavert.